The best way to describe Ananda Kiamsha Madelyn

 Leeke is with a six-word memoir.
 Yoga + Creativity + Internet Geek = Ananda Leeke.
 Leeke is a lawyer turned “Jill of

-many trades:” innerpreneur, author, artist, coach, and yoga teacher.
-Her mission is “Empowering U2BU through creativity
+many trades:” innerpreneur, author, artist, coach, digital communications professional, and yoga teacher.
+Currently,

-building community, and the Internet inspired her to create the Digital Sisterhood Network, a media channel that celebrates
+women’s issues, building community, and the Internet inspired her to create the Digital Sisterhood Network, a media

-named her as one of the Black Women in Tech You Should Follow on Twitter in 2011.
-The Hot Mommas Project, a women’s
+Black Enterprise named her as one of the Black Women in Tech You Should Follow on Twitter in 2011.
+The Hot Mommas